-Other DfE/ESFA grants include monies received outside of GAG funding and includes the Teacher Pay and Pension grants, as well as Free School Meals.
-As at the 31st August 2022 the balance carried forward on these funds was £8,000 (2021: fnil).
+Other DfE/ESFA grants include monies received outside of GAG funding and includes the Teacher Pay and Pension grants, as well as Free School Meals which previously had a closing balance of £8,000.
+During the current year the closing figure, which relates to the 16-19 Bursary fund, has been split out at the year ended 31st August 2023.
+The balance carried forward on these funds was £6,000 (2022: £8,000).